goauthentik/authentik/website/docs/enterprise/manage-enterprise.md

 ## Organization management

-Your organization defines the members, their roles, the license associated with the organization, and account management for billing, payment methods, and invoice history.
+Your organization defines the members, their roles, the licenses associated with the organization, and account management for billing, payment methods, and invoice history.

 ### Create an Organization